open-component-model/ocm/docs/reference/ocm_get_credentials.md

 Try to resolve a given consumer specification against the configured credential settings and show the found credential attributes.

-For the following usage contexts with matchers and standard identity matchers exist:
+Matchers exist for the following usage contexts or consumer types:

   - <code>Buildcredentials.ocm.software</code>: Gardener config credential matcher

     It matches the <code>Buildcredentials.ocm.software</code> consumer type and additionally acts like the <code>hostpath</code> type.
+  - <code>Github</code>: GitHub credential matcher

+    This matcher is a hostpath matcher.

   - <code>OCIRegistry</code>: OCI registry credential matcher

     It matches the <code>OCIRegistry</code> consumer type and additionally acts like the <code>hostpath</code> type.
+  - <code>S3</code>: S3 credential matcher

+The following standard identity matchers are supported:

   - <code>exact</code>: exact match of given pattern set
   - <code>hostpath</code>: Host and path based credential matcher